AndrewWallace33/CS361-Micro/README.md

 To recieve data - have your same socket from above set the value of a recv call to a variable.
 The below will return a string corresponding to randomly selected image number.

-Recieving the Data back from the Server:
+Recieving the Data Back from the Server:

 ```
 response = my_socket.recv(4096).decode()
 image_number = int(response)